ZEDEDA Cloud is ZEDEDA's comprehensive and scalable cloud-native solution for orchestration and management in distributed edge computing.

 ZEDEDA management is available from either or both of the following:

 - ZEDEDA CLI–command-line interface (python based)

-- ZEDEDA UI–web-based graphical user interface
+- ZEDEDA GUI–web-based graphical user interface

 ZEDEDA CLI is a simple Command-Line Interface, hosted as a Docker application, enabling nearly all ZEDEDA functions.

 Most of the IT admins at Grid-Connect are quite comfortable using the simple ZEDEDA CLI interface to provision new edge nodes and monitor their health and status over time because they can script or copy and paste commonly used commands.